 Hey!
-I’m a college student learning to navigate a world that sometimes doesn’t seem to be made with me in mind.
-This blog is going to be things on my mind, and posting may be extremely sporadic because school comes first…Happy reading 🙂
+I’m a PharmD learning to navigate a world that sometimes doesn’t seem to be made with me in mind.
+This blog is going to be things on my mind, and posting may be extremely sporadic because I’m a real girl first and a blogger a distant second…Happy reading 🙂

 And about my headline?

 SP=social anxiety disorder…I know that most people would abbreviate that as SAD, but that can get confusing with seasonal affective disorder…and sometimes social anxiety disorder is labeled as social phobia which is where the SP came from, but I don’t like as much how social phobia sounds so I go with SP but use it to abbreviate social anxiety disorder…my blog, my life, my rules 🙂

 OCD=obsessive compulsive disorder…I mostly struggle with contamination…this label is one that is not really in question…I doubt anyone with a detailed history of my life over the past couple years would question the legitimacy/accuracy of this label…it was pretty bad for a while…